 2. Automatic modulating control of the outdoor air damper; or

-3. A design outdoor airflow more than 3,000 cfm (1416 L/s).
+3. A design outdoor airflow more than 3,000 cfm (1,416 L/s).

 EXCEPTIONS:

-1. Systems with energy recovery complying with IECC C403.7.4.
+1. Systems with energy recovery complying with IECC C403.7.6.1 or IECC C403.3.5.1.
+This exception is not available for space types located within the "inclusions" column of Groups A-1 and A-3 occupancy classifications of IECC Table C403.3.5.

 2. Multiple-zone systems without direct digital control of individual zones communicating with a central control panel.